72squared/redpipe/README.rst

     with redpipe.PipelineContext() as pipe:
         results = [increment_and_expire('key%d' % i, pipe=pipe) for i in range(0, 100)]

+We have sent 200 redis commands with only 1 network round-trip.
+Pretty cool, eh?
 This only scratches the surface of what we can do.

 Callbacks